nevrekaramey/SFDC-Account-Manager/README.md

 Rest Class below should be added to remote org to process incoming request
 - callAccount.cls

+To access the page in local org use Account Manager custom link from the Navigate home page component.

 To access the page directly as a guest user follow the link below:

 https://worldofrookie-developer-edition.na30.force.com/AccountManager